 Fill in the contact form below and we will get in touch with you to discuss your requirements

-Cold Weather Running Safety Tipsby Gary Reading, Nov 2018
+Cold Weather Running Safety Tipsby Well Polished Swansea, Nov 2018

 Falling temperatures and fewer daylight hours don’t mean that your outdoor running routine has to go into hibernation for the winter.
 Running in cold weather can help shake those winter blues, boost your energy level, and guarantee that you’ll be in better shape once bathing suit season rolls around.
 Follow these tips for cold weather running to make sure you stay safe and comfortable.

 Body heat escapes through your hands and feet.
 On moderately cold days, wear running gloves that wick moisture away.
 Mittens are a better choice on extremely cold days because your fingers will share their body heat.
 You can also tuck disposable heat packets into your mittens.